-Note: Do not confuse the GUI line-add and line-delete buttons in the GUI: $\frac{1}{2}$ and $\frac{1}{2}$ , with the include/exclude characters "+" or "-" that are part of rule syntax.
+Note: Do not confuse the GUI line-add and line-delete buttons in the GUI: \blacksquare and \blacksquare , with the include/exclude characters "+" or "-" that are part of rule syntax.
 The purpose of each is different and they are unrelated.

 - Filtering rules are applied to the transfer list in the order from top to bottom. - Filtering is a process of exclusion, and include rules override exclude rules that follow them.
 Include rules cannot add back files that are excluded by a preceding exclude rule. - Include rules must be followed by at least one exclude rule, otherwise all files are transferred because none are excluded.
-To exclude all unmatched files, add two final rules: "- \" and "- .\". - Filtering operates only on the set of files and directories in the transfer list.
+To exclude all unmatched files, add two final rules: "- " and "- .". - Filtering operates only on the set of files and directories in the transfer list.
 An include rule cannot add files or directories that are not already part of the transfer list.

 Example Transfer Result - rule Transfer all files and directories except those with names that match rule . + rule Transfer all files and directories because none are excluded.
 To transfer only the files and directories with names that match rule use: + rule - + rule1 - rule2 Transfer all files and directories with names that match rule1 , as well as all other files and directories except those with names that match rule2 . - rule1 + rule2 Transfer all files and directories except those with names that match rule1 .
 All files and directories not already excluded by rule1 are included because no additional exclude rule follows -N 'rule2'.
-Additional filters can be set for
+Additional filters can be set for transfers in the GUI ("Adding and Editing Connections" on page 135) or on the command line ("Using Filters to Include and Exclude Files" on page 189).

-Example Transfer Result or on the command line ("Using Filters to Include and Exclude File 145).
-To transfer only the files and directories with names that do not match rule1 but do match rule2 use: - rule1 + rule2 -
+Example Transfer Result

+To transfer only the files and directories with names that do not match rule1 but do match rule2 use:

+- rule1 + rule2 -